MicrosoftDocs/azure-media-services/media-services/latest/stream-signal-timed-metadata-how-to.md

 ### Headers and request body

-The HTTP Content-type header **MUST** be set to application/json, so make sure this is set correctly.
+Reminder: The HTTP Content-type header **MUST** be set to application/json.
 Then, add the information you want to display with the key set as "message".
 Here is a simple example message:

 ```http
 POST /echo/post/json HTTP/1.1